cartesi/docs/docs/tutorials/helloworld/create-project.md

 yarn add @cartesi/descartes-sdk
 ```

-Aside from that, let's also add a dependency to `@truffle/contract`, which will be used in the *migration* script later on to allow us to properly link our DApp to the Descartes contract already deployed to the local network.
+Aside from that, let's also add a dependency to `@truffle/contract`, which will be used later on in a script for [deploying our DApp](./deploy-run.md).
+This will allow us to properly link our DApp to the Descartes contract already deployed to the local development network.

 ```bash
 yarn add @truffle/contract